replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 1. kURL temporarily shuts down all pods mounting Longhorn volumes.
 This is done to ensure that the data being migrated is not in use and can be safely copied to the new storage system.

-1. kURL copies all data from Longhorn to the new target storage provisioner (either OpenEBS or Rook).
-This is done by copying one PersistentVolumeClaim at a time.
+1. kURL recreates all PVCs that were originally created using Longhorn onto Rook or OpenEBS with the same name and contents.

 1. When the data migration is complete, the pods are restarted.

+1. kURL uninstalls Longhorn from the cluster.

 ## Prerequisites